Selective Focus Technique

 The closer you get to your subject the more quickly the surroundings (i.e., foreground and background) will fall out of focus.
 Conversely, moving further away from your subject will increase the depth of field.

 One of the problems folks have achieving a shallow depth of field is due to the fact that the lens they use (probably a kit lens) does not have a particularly wide maximum aperture.
-Whilst f3.5 is relatively wide, apertures of f2.8, f2 or f1.4 will produce significantly shallower depth of field.
+Whilst f3.5 is relatively wide, apertures of f2.8, f2 or f1.4 will produce significantly shallower depth of field with the same focal length and at the same camera-to-subject distance.

 Furthermore, the maximum aperture associated with most kit lenses varies with the focal length.
 As you zoom in, to bring the subject or scene closer, you loose the ability to gather light.
 As a result the lenses maximum aperture is reduced from, for example, f3.5 to f5.6.
 While zooming in should, in theory, create a more shallow depth of field the resulting loss of maximum aperture, from f3.5 to f5.6, will likely mitigate that from occurring.

-In such case you're probably best just moving in closer.
+In this case you're probably best just moving in closer.
 It's a great solution which, to all intensive purposes, appears non-technical.
-And who wouldn't like that.
+And that's the beauty in it, wouldn't you agree?